OrianHindi/The-Maze-Of-Waze/README.md

 # GameClient:

+**SimpleGameClient:**
+The Class SimpleGameClient represents a simple exmaple for using the GameServer API.

 **MyGameGUI:**
+The Class MyGameGUI, containing the main using of the GameServer API, that including the Manual gaming option,

+and a link to the Auto gaming option (that inside the class MyGameAlgo).

+the class using Thread, and including a constructors, startGame function, run function (Thread Override), updateRobots function,

+updateFruits function, placeRobots, findRange, openWindow, moveRobots, findNode, printGraph,

+printFruit, printRobots, numOfRobs, Getters, Setters and finishGame.

 **MyGameAlgo:**
+The class MyGameAlgo is the Auto option class of the game.

+the class including startGame function, run (Thread Override), placeRobots, moveRobots, setMyGG and getNextNode.

+this class uses MyGameGUI class as basis.

 **KML_Logger:**
 KML is a file format used to display geographic data in an Earth browser such as Google Earth.